Cerkwica

-Cerkwica /pl/ (German Zirkwitz) is a village in the administrative district of Gmina Karnice, within Gryfice County, West Pomeranian Voivodeship, in north-western Poland.
-It lies approximately 5 km south-east of Karnice, 13 km north-west of Gryfice, and 76 km north-east of the regional capital Szczecin.
+Cerkwica /pl/ (German Zirkwitz) is a village in the administrative district of Gmina Karnice in Gryfice County, West Pomeranian Voivodeship, in northwestern Poland approximately 5 km southeast of Karnice, 13 km northwest of Gryfice, and 76 km northeast of the regional capital Szczecin.

 In 1946–1998 the settlement was a part of the Szczecin Voivodeship.
 The population in 2004 was 1261 inhabitants.

-There's the Volunteer Fire Department Station in Cerkwica, part of the country-wide system of a volunteer fire department (VFD) outlets.
+The Volunteer Fire Department Station in Cerkwica is part of the country-wide system of a volunteer fire department (VFD) outlets.
 Before 1945 the area was part of Nazi Germany.
 For the history of the region, see History of Pomerania.